jetnew/academicpages/_posts/2021-03-01-stats-soc-workshops.md

 ## A sense of ownership

 Workshops create a strong portfolio and ownership towards the conduct of the workshop and the end-product of the workshop.
-In the <a href="https://sites.google.com/view/nusstatisticssociety/workshops/applied-machine-learning-for-face-mask-detection">applied ML workshop</a>, Georgie and Rama led in a hands-on demo to build an end-to-end face mask detection web app, including the initial machine learning training.
+In the <a href="https://sites.google.com/view/nusstatisticssociety/workshops/applied-machine-learning-for-face-mask-detection">applied ML workshop</a> of 57 viewers, Georgie and Rama led in a hands-on demo to build an end-to-end face mask detection web app, including the initial machine learning training.
 Rama created a handy Jupyer notebook that compiled the training pipeline, from feature extraction, transfer learning, model training and evaluation, complete with elaborate documentation.
 Georgie constructed the backend to connect the face mask detector to a user-facing web app, with optimised latency to detect whether a person is wearing a mask in real time.
 The resources created by them are <a href="https://github.com/geoboom/facemask-workshop">freely available</a> and serves as a useful indicator to future employers that represent their capabilities.

 ## On leadership